Fake Banigala documents prove Imran fraud: Ghani

 ISLAMABAD: Provincial Minister of Sindh and senior leader of the Pakistan People’s Party (PPP) Saeed Ghani has asked PTI chief Imran Khan to declare what assets he had before entering politics and what assets he has now.

-Saeed Ghani asked Imran that where the money came from to form a pressure group against Shaheed Mohtarma Benazir Bhutto on behest of Lt.
-General (R) Hameed Gul.
+Saeed Ghani asked Imran that where the money came from to form a pressure group against Shaheed Mohtarma Benazir Bhutto at the behest of Lt-General (retd) Hameed Gul.
+He should also answer that what he received for becoming chief election agent in General Pervaiz Musharraf’s referendum.

+“Imran Khan’s lifestyle changed to the mafia style after PTI provincial government in Khyber Pakhtunkhwa and his politics revolves around false accusation and badmouthing,” he said.

 ISLAMABAD: Provincial Minister of Sindh and senior leader of the Pakistan People’s Party (PPP) Saeed Ghani has asked PTI chief Imran Khan to declare what assets he had before entering politics and what assets he has now.

-Saeed Ghani asked Imran that where the money came from to form a pressure group against Shaheed Mohtarma Benazir Bhutto on behest of Lt.
-General (R) Hameed Gul.
+Saeed Ghani asked Imran that where the money came from to form a pressure group against Shaheed Mohtarma Benazir Bhutto at the behest of Lt-General (retd) Hameed Gul.
+He should also answer that what he received for becoming chief election agent in General Pervaiz Musharraf’s referendum.

+“Imran Khan’s lifestyle changed to the mafia style after PTI provincial government in Khyber Pakhtunkhwa and his politics revolves around false accusation and badmouthing,” he said.

 Comments